 In the event the acquirer assumes or otherwise continues a participant's equity awards and the participant's employment is terminated without Cause or the participant resigns for Good Reason during the Change in Control Period, each of the participant's outstanding equity awards that, as of immediately prior to the participant's separation from service, were scheduled to vest based solely upon the participant's continued services shall be accelerated in full as of the date of the participant's separation from service.
-The treatment of such awards will otherwise be determined in accordance with the applicable award agreement.
-The terms of our NEOs' PSUs are described in further detail below.
+Performance-based equity awards will accelerate in full, with the applicable performance goals deemed achieved, unless otherwise provided in an applicable award agreement, at the greater of target or actual achievement (with performance goals equitable adjusted if necessary to reflect a truncated performance period).
+The terms of our NEOs' performance-based awards are described in further detail below.